 Additionally, it will require convincing citizens in many countries around the world that the benefits of using AI in public agencies outweighs the risks.”

 - Only 9% of Chinese people perceive AI as risky, which is significantly lower than in other regions

 - Business executives and government officials are the most optimistic about AI, with 47% of those professionals believing AI will mostly help

 - Construction and service workers (35%) are the least confident about the role of automated decision making in society

 The Oxford study is based on analysis of data from the World Risk Poll 2019, published by the Lloyds Register Foundation.
 The Poll comprises survey data from 154,195 participants living in 142 countries with interviews carried out between May 2019 and January 2020.

 The Oxford Commission on AI and Good Governance launched in July 2020.
-It’s mission is to investigate the procurement and implementation challenges surrounding the use of AI for good governance faced by democracies around the world, identify best practices for evaluating and managing risks and benefits, and recommend strategies in an effort to take full advantage of technological capacities while mitigating potential harms of AI-enabled public policy.
-Find out more.
+Its mission is to investigate the procurement and implementation challenges surrounding the use of AI for good governance faced by democracies around the world, identify best practices for evaluating and managing risks and benefits, and recommend strategies in an effort to take full advantage of technological capacities while mitigating potential harms of AI-enabled public policy.

 About the OII

 The Oxford Internet Institute (OII) is a multidisciplinary research and teaching department of the University of Oxford, dedicated to the social science of the Internet.
 Drawing from many different disciplines, the OII works to understand how individual and collective behaviour online shapes our social, economic and political world.
 Since its founding in 2001, research from the OII has had a significant impact on policy debate, formulation and implementation around the globe, as well as a secondary impact on people’s wellbeing, safety and understanding.
 Drawing on many different disciplines, the OII takes a combined approach to tackling society’s big questions, with the aim of positively shaping the development of the digital world for the public good.